top of page

 Updated: 6 days ago

-Other membranes form inside the cell to create what are effectively partitioned "rooms" where specific cellular activities take place.
-I'm thinking of organelles like the endoplasmic reticulum (ER), Golgi apparatus, mitochondria, lysosomes, and vesicles, all of which I'll say something about in this chapter.
+Other membranes form inside the cell to create organelles--effectively, partitioned rooms where specific cellular activities take place.
+These include the endoplasmic reticulum (ER), Golgi apparatus, mitochondria, lysosomes, and vesicles, all of which I'll comment on in this chapter.

-In addition to outer and inner walls, factories also have systems for controlling the entry and exit of people, materials, and products in and out of the facility.
+Factories also have systems for controlling the entry and exit of people, materials, and products in and out of the facility.
 A receptionist greets visitors.
 Employees use card keys to enter buildings.
-And the shipping and receiving department makes sure only the right materials enter and the right products exit the facility.
+The shipping and receiving department makes sure the right materials enter and the right products exit the facility.

-One other "worker" in our cellular factory is the ribosome.
-These are large macromolecular machines made of specific protein and RNA molecules.
-Their job is to build all the other protein "workers."
-Ribosomes can be free-floating in the cytoplasm or they can be attached to one of the organelles that I'll introduce shortly, the endoplasmic reticulum (ER).
+Ribosomes build all the other proteins the cell needs.
+Ribosomes can be free-floating in the cytoplasm or attached to one of the organelles that I'll introduce shortly, the endoplasmic reticulum (ER).

 Energy